vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 do. )

-15. Nyaya-Kuliša (by Vādihaṁsa-'mbuvāha or Kiḍāmbi Rāmānuja-p-
+15. Nyaya-Kuliśa (by Vādihaṁsa-'mbuvāha or Kiḍāmbi Rāmānuja-p-

-16. Nyaya-Sudaršana (by
+16. Nyaya-Sudarśana (by

 do.

 pillan) * )

-(Daršana-Yathatmya-
+(Darśana-Yathatmya-

 17. Nirnaya or Mana-